Murima/SuperJump/README.md

 would change to the directory even if it's several sub-directories deep.
 It uses ORM functionality in sqlalchemy to map the local database to the class.
 Creates a local database sql_filesystem.db and queries for the directory specified in this database.
+To install sqlalchemy `pip install sqlalchemy` should do the trick.

 Options
 =======